sjavalentin/Cybersecurity2021/README.md

 We have installed the following Beats on these machines:

-	- *Filebeat*
+	- **Filebeat**
-	- *Metricbeat*
+	- **Metricbeat**

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

-- *Filebeat forwards and centralizes log data from your target machines.
-It monitors the log files that you specify and collects the log events, then forwards them to the elk server.
+- **Filebeat forwards and centralizes log data from your target machines.
+It monitors the log files that you specify and collects the log events, then forwards them to the elk server. **
-- *Metricbeat collects the machine metrics and statistical data, such as CPU usage, memory usage and inbound/outbound traffic and sends the data to the ELK server.
+- **Metricbeat collects the machine metrics and statistical data, such as CPU usage, memory usage and inbound/outbound traffic and sends the data to the ELK server. **

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: